andreaBuenav/MavenPractices/README.md

 register all the problems hat these users encounter.<br/><br/>

 ### Disclaimers
-1. There is a WebElementWait that is able to wait for 5 nanoseconds, if an element is not showed within those 5 nanoseconds, a TimeoutException will be caught.<br/>
+1. There is a WebElementWait that is able to wait for 1 second, if an element is not showed within that seocnd, a TimeoutException will be caught.<br/>
 2. The project is made with an openjdk-23.<br/>
 3. When a TimeoutException is caught that user test is automatically assigned as a failed test.<br/>